HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

 ### Launching the Control Application

+***Note that the bluetooth keyboard will need a 5 seconds to wake up and connect after you push some buttons on it before input from it will show up on computer.
+It also needs to be charged occaisonally.***

 1. **Start the Application**
    - Locate the **Sputter Control** desktop icon.
 It has a sun image icon :sunny:.
    - Double-click to launch the Python-based control application.
    - This will launch a terminal window that should be positioned on the large screen.
 This window shows running messages that details the system operation and is useful for debug.
+   - A user account login window will show first prior to displaying the GUI.
-   - **Login** with your user account or create new account on the login window that shows first.
+   - **Login** with your user account or create new account & then login.
    - Main control window will then open.
-Drag this window onto the small screen (touch-screen) and double click the top bar to expand the GUI window to fill the screen.
+Drag this window onto the small screen (touch-screen) and double click the top title bar to expand the GUI window to fill the small screen.
-   - You can use touch to activate the buttons on the GUI.
+   - You can use touch on the small screen to activate buttons on the GUI or keep using mouse.

-3. **Check System State Display**
+2. **Check System State Display**
    - Observe the **System State** indicator in the control window
    - Current system status will be displayed (e.g., "Vented", "pumping", "High Vacuum")
-   - All sensor readings (pressures, door status, water flow) should update automatically.
+   - All sensor readings (pressures, door status, water flow) should update automatically, these are connected to the interlock indicators (circles red/green in the INTERLOCKS box).
    - There are 3 interlocks that need to show True state (green indicator on GUI).
 These show the state of the water switch, rod home switch and the door switch.
 These are True when water flowing, load-lock rod is in home position & the chamber door is closed respectively.

-4. **Verify Automated Procedure Buttons**
+3. **Verify Automated Procedure Buttons**
    - Five main procedure buttons should be visible and enabled (not greyed out):
      - 🌊 **PUMP** - Start pump-down sequence
      - 💨 **VENT** - Vent chamber to atmosphere
      - 📦 **LOAD/UNLOAD** - Load-lock operation
      - 🔬 **SPUTTER** - Enter sputtering mode
      - 🏠 **STAND BY** - Return system to default state or standby state.
 This should be used at end of session to put system into low-power stand-by state.

+These automated procedure buttons (as well as the shutter buttons, Ion gauge & chamber light) are the only operable buttons when the GUI is running in "Normal" mode.
+Normal is the only mode accessible by a level 1 user account.

 #### BOOT TROUBLESHOOTING